espocrm/documentation/docs/administration/sms-sending.md

 ## Setting up

-In the [espocrm/ext-sms-providers](https://github.com/espocrm/ext-sms-providers/) repository, go to the **Releases** tab and download the `sms-providers-1.4.0.zip` archive (or any other latest version).

-After you have downloaded the required archive with the extension, go to your instance in the browser to the *Administration* > *Extensions* tab and upload the downloaded archive, then install it.
+Download the extension package from the [GitHub repository](https://github.com/espocrm/ext-sms-providers/releases) (under Assets section).
+Then upload and install the package in Espo at Administration > Extensions.

-After SMS Providers extension installation, go to *Administration* > *SMS* and select the **SMS Provider** you need in the drop-down list.
-Also, in the **SMS From Number** field, enter the number with the country code (*like +11111111111*) from which you will send SMS messages.
+After the SMS Providers extension is installed, go to Administration > SMS and select the **SMS Provider** you want to use from the drop-down list.
+Also, in the **SMS From Number** field, enter the number with the country code (e.g. +11111111111) from which you will be sending SMS messages.

-Next, go to *Administration* > *Integrations* and set up the SMS Provider you need.
+Next, go to Administration > Integrations, select your provider, and set up needed credentials and parameters.

 ## Manual SMS Sending